ccocchi/rabl-rails/README.md

 # RABL for Rails [![Build Status](https://travis-ci.org/ccocchi/rabl-rails.png?branch=master)](https://travis-ci.org/ccocchi/rabl-rails)

-RABL (Ruby API Builder Language) is a ruby templating system for rendering resources in different format (JSON, XML, BSON, ...).
-You can find documentation [here](http://github.com/nesquena/rabl).
+`rabl-rails` is a ruby templating system for rendering your objects in different format (JSON, XML, PLIST).

-rabl-rails is **faster** and uses **less memory** than the standard rabl gem while letting you access the same features.
-There are some slight changes to do on your templates to get this gem to work but it should't take you more than 5 minutes.
+This gem aims for speed and little memory footprint while letting you build complex response with a very intuitive DSL.

-rabl-rails only targets **Rails 4.2+ application** and is compatible with mri 2.2+, jRuby and rubinius.
+`rabl-rails` targets **Rails 4.2/5/6 application** and have been testing with MRI and jRuby.

 ## Installation